Our dedication to creating a better future starts with our people.

 Anna is probably the first face you see when visiting the office and most likely the voice at the end of the phone too!
 At MGA she strives to support the team in myriad ways, and wears a multitude of hats within the company, so whatever you need, Anna is a good person to ask.
 After studying Music at university, Anna has since worked mainly within the arts and educational charities.
 She is passionate about helping people reach their goals, and she maintains the complex functioning of the MGA studio while creating a fun, efficient, and friendly workplace where everyone feels valued and heard.
 Her love of design, and making a difference in the world, is evident in all she does.
 When she’s not at work you can find Anna whizzing down a ski slope, making music, or exploring the natural beauty that BC has to offer!

 With a degree in English Literature and Publishing, Eva combines her love of design and architecture with communications, public relations, community events, and anything else that will support her team.
-Originally from the West Coast of Canada, she lived in London for 10 years working in the architecture industry and visiting as many diverse and interesting cities and places as she could.
+Originally from the West Coast of Canada, she lived in London for 10 years working in the architecture industry and gaining experience across a range of PR and communications initiatives, and visiting as many diverse and interesting cities and places as she could.
 On returning to Canada, she joined MGA where she is inspired daily by the team’s ambitious goal of creating beautiful, engaging, and innovative architecture that genuinely contributes to a better future for our environment and our communities.
-You can usually find her on weekends cooking up a big meal, biking with her daughter, or with her nose in a book (always).
+You can usually find her on weekends cooking up a meal, cycling with her family, or with her nose in a book (always).

 Amanda joined MGA in 2015 and now has over 16 years of experience designing innovative mass timber developments across North America.
 With a passion for sustainability and a unique skill for translating project goals into a collaborative design process, Amanda’s gift for communicating complex issues with clarity has been crucial to the successful realization of a range of academic, civic, and office projects.
 As a Studio Lead, Amanda heads up a team of architects and designers in new research and projects and is currently working on high-tech mass timber offices for Google in California.
 Outside of architecture, Amanda has recently completed a degree in counselling and enjoys yoga, reading, renovating, and exploring the great outdoors.